2ni/obsidian-excalidraw-scripts/Perpendicular line.md

 }

 if (!line) {
-  return console.error("You must select at leeast one circle and one straight line");
+  new Notice("You must select at leeast one ellipse, diamong, rectangle and one straight line");
 }

 // --- GET LINE POINTS IN ABSOLUTE COORDINATES ---